Using 3D Drawing Figures: Adjusting Poses

 Double clicking the parts you want to move will display a [Manipulator] for the selected part.

-Move the mouse cursor over the red, blue, and green rings of the [Manipulator], which will change their color to yellow, and then click and drag along the axis to move the respective part in that direction.
+When you hover the mouse cursor over the Manipulator ring, the color changes.
+You can then drag to move the part in that direction.

 Click a place on the canvas other than the 3D drawing figure to deselect.